vivekprm/spring-security-samples/README.md

 # gateway-ui-resource
 This project uses UI code created above and separated out APIs as a separate service (resourceserver).
 Login is handled at gateway level and session is stored in REDIS for communication.

+Project is very basic just to understand the architecture so you might find some hardcodings etc. And it can be improved by using api gateways like [Zuul](https://github.com/Netflix/zuul)

 Please refer architecture diagram for complete understanding.

 # Angular 2